Repair work at the Parikkala border crossing point

 Other measures at the border crossing point include the renewal of the Customs’ vehicle identification system and radiation detection equipment for the Radiation and Nuclear Safety Authority.
 The project does not directly affect the status or capacity of the temporary border crossing point.

-The partners in the project are the FTIA, Customs, the ELY Centre for South-East Finland, the Radiation and Nuclear Safety Authority and the Directorate for Development of the St. Petersburg and Leningrad Region Transport System.
+The partners in the project are the FTIA, Customs, the ELY Centre for South-East Finland and the Radiation and Nuclear Safety Authority.

 Progress of project